neatnik/omg.lol/info/About/code-of-conduct.md

 More specifically, and most importantly:

-- Don’t spread hate or negativity, especially based on people’s fundamental differences such as gender identity, sexual orientation, race, ethnicity, age, ability, and social class.
+- Don’t spread hate or negativity, especially based on people’s fundamental differences such as gender identity, sexual orientation, race, ethnicity, nationality, age, ability, and social class.
 - Don’t harass, troll, seek to offend, shitpost, or otherwise bother anyone.
 - Don’t lie, and don’t spread others’ lies or misinformation.